Galois covers of Calabi-Yau manifolds

 This general problem is inspired by an intriguing question relating to \hk{} geometry, recently posed by Laza in a series of talks:

 \begin{question}[Laza] Does every deformation family of \hk{} manifolds admit one member which has an abelian Galois cover? \end{question} Note that this question has an easy positive answer for the deformation families of K3\(^{[n]}\) and \(\Km_n\)-type, by Examples \ref{egs_alexeev_abelian_quotients}.
-The sporadic \hk{} manifold OG6 can also be shown to admit, up to deformation, an abelian Galois cover: by \cite{MonRapSac2018}, for any abelian surface \(A\), there exists a rational double cover \(\Km (A)^{[3]}\dashrightarrow Y_A\) where \(Y_A\) is a \hk{} manifold of OG6 type.
-Since any rational double cover is Galois and by once more Example \ref{egs_examples_basic}, we conclude that Question \ref{quest_laza} has a positive answer to the OG6 deformation type.
-On the other hand, for the OG10 deformation class Question \ref{quest_laza} is already unclear.
+On the other hand, for the OG6 and OG10 deformation class Question \ref{quest_laza} is much more subtle.
 Were it to have positive answer in general, it would shed light on possible new families of \hk{} manifolds.

 In fact, Examples \ref{egs_alexeev_abelian_quotients} can be seen as instances of a more general construction: in \cite{Ale2022}, it is pointed out that one can produce many singular \hks \ as quotients of a power of an abelian surface by a certain Weyl group.
 The idea that such singular \hk{} varieties may admit smooth birational models is part of the motivation behind Laza's Question.